bangnoise/ofxHapPlayer/README.md

 ofxHapPlayer
 ============

-A Hap player for OpenFrameworks on MacOS X, Windows and Linux.
+A Hap player for OpenFrameworks on macOS, Windows and Linux.

 THIS BRANCH IS A WORK IN PROGRESS

+ - [x] macOS with Xcode
+ - [x] Ubuntu with make
+ - [ ] Ubuntu with QtCreator
+ - [ ] Windows with Visual Studio

 Hap is a codec for fast video playback.
 You can learn more about Hap, and find codecs for encoding, at the [main Hap project](https://github.com/Vidvox/hap).